Serkanbezek/Flappy-Bird-Ai-NEAT/README.md

 # Flappy-Bird-Ai-NEAT
-Making an AI that learns how to play Flappy Bird using the NEAT Python module.
+Building an AI that learns to play Flappy Bird.
+Using the NEAT Python module.
 NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm that creates artificial neural networks(ANN).